Key Takeaways

 Castle Doctrine

-The intruder must enter unlawfully
+- The intruder entered unlawfully

 Stand Your Ground Laws